mvolkmann/blog/src/swift-ui.md

 - select the directory where the project will be stored and click "Create"

-Press the black, right-pointing triangle near the top to build and run the starting version of the app in the simulator.
+Press the black, right-pointing triangle near the top to build and run the initial version of the app in the simulator.

 To change the device being simulated, click the device drop-down after the app name near the top and select the device type (such as "iPhone 12 mini").

-To change the target version of iOS, click the app name at the top of the Navigator click the "General" tab, and select an iOS version from the dropdown in the "Deployment info" section.
+To change the target version of iOS, click the app name at the top of the Navigator, click the "General" tab, and select an iOS version from the dropdown in the "Deployment info" section.